 Instead of buying into the viewpoints of the doctors Kara-Leah decided she was going to take responsibility for her own health and figure out a different way to heal herself.

 Yoga was one of the tools that over time, with patience and persistence, healed her back.
 No more limp, no more numbness, no more surgery.

 It was probably inevitable Kara-Leah would end up teaching yoga – she was the child of two teachers, and she taught dance teacher and math as a teenager.
 Teaching was just in her blood.
 And in the end, she didn’t have much choice in the matter – one day her yoga teacher didn’t show up for class, so Kara-Leah voluntarily stepped up.

-That was eight years ago and Kara-Leah has been teaching yoga ever since – in her own playful, exploratory, cross-pollinating way.
+That was in 2006 and Kara-Leah has been teaching yoga ever since.